Bridgeport Art Galleries, Museums, Supplies & More

 • Captured at 200 First Stamford Pl, Stamford

-As you can see Seaside Park is home to the PT Barnum Statue, Soldiers Monument, and the Statue of Elias Howe all of which have been there since the late 1800’s.
-The Barnum Statue is sat on a chair, positioned on a pedestal and facing Long Island Sound.
+As you can see Seaside Park is home to the PT Barnum Statue, Soldiers Monument, and the Statue of Elias Howe all of which have been in Bridgeport since the late 1800’s.

-Elias Howe, Jr., a local manufacturer and Civil War hero, was honored with the first statue erected in Seaside Park.
-Salathiel Ellis sculpted the memorial, as well as statues of Abraham Lincoln and portrait painter Gilbert Stuart.
+Elias Howe, Jr. was a local manufacturer and Civil War hero that was honored with the first statue erected in Seaside Park.
+Salathiel Ellis sculpted the memorial as well as statues of Abraham Lincoln and portrait painter Gilbert Stuart.

 Bridgeport Art Classes